 Ibandronate.
-A potent prescription bisphosphonate drug (marketed as Boniva), government approved in the US (but not Canada) for the prevention and treatment of postmenopausal osteoporosis.
-See also Bisphosphonate.
+A potent prescription bisphosphonate drug, government approved in the United States (but not Canada) for the prevention and treatment of postmenopausal osteoporosis.
+See also Bisphosphonates.

 Incontinence.
-Involuntary loss of bladder control (urinary incontinence) and/or bowel control (fecal incontinence).
+Involuntary loss of bladder control (urinary incontinence) and/or bowel control (anal incontinence).

 Induced menopause.
 Menopause that occurs earlier than expected when both ovaries are surgically removed or permanently damaged by cancer treatments (pelvic radiation or chemotherapy).